- 1970s makeup & beauty

 3. Incorporate mass amounts of sparkle

 Glitz and glam will never truly go out of fashion, especially where the 70s are concerned.
-We love this disco-inspired look which is super easy to recreate when using the Stila Glitter & Glow Liquid Eye Shadow Duo Chrome.
+We love this disco-inspired look, which is super easy to recreate when using a sparkly palette like the Huda Beauty The New Nude Eyeshadow Palette, which contains four highly reflective shades to light up your eyes.
+We also wouldn't hold back from throwing in extra shine with the Anastasia Beverly Hills Norvina Glitter!

 Sure, we love most of the looks that came from the 70s, but the over-plucked, sparse and hairless brow can stay in the past.
 Natural, fuller and bushier brows have been accepted – hurrah!
 Finally, a period in time where women aren’t being asked to strip every hair from their face and body.
-Make the most of your brows with the Benefit Feathered & Full Brow Kit.
+Make the most of your brows with this budge-proof brow kit, which contains Anastasia Beverly Hills' iconic Brow Wiz, Dipbrow Gel and Clear Brow Gel - everything you need for full, natural brows.

 Big hair needs to come back, and it needs to come back now.
-Luckily, we have more than enough tools available on the market to achieve such a voluminous ‘do – our absolute favorite being the BaByliss curl secret.
+Luckily, we have more than enough tools available on the market to achieve such a voluminous ‘do – our absolute favorite being the Beauty Works Professional Styler Trio Edition.
+It has three interchangeable barrels for all sorts of styling, and the ceramic plates keep your hair frizz-free and smooth.

 Plums, cranberry and mulberry hues with a high-gloss finish were particularly popular in the early 70s and could be worn all year round (as opposed to being saved for nights out or in the winter months, which is a beauty rule we typically follow).
 For a long-lasting, high-gloss finish, try out the Florence By Mills Get Glossed Lip Gloss.